-2 Official Comment 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 4.
-Continuous Perfection.
-The following example illustrates the operation of subsection (c): Example 1: Debtor, an importer, creates a security interest in goods that it imports and the documents of title that cover the goods.
-The secured party, Bank, takes possession of a tangible negotiable bill of lading covering certain imported goods and thereby perfects its security interest in the bill of lading and the goods.
-See Sections 9-313(a), 9-312(c)(1).
-Bank releases the bill of lading to the debtor for the purpose of procuring the goods from the carrier and selling them.
-Under Section 9-312(f), Bank continues to have a perfected security interest in the document and goods for 20 days.
-Bank files a financing statement covering the collateral before the expiration of the 20-day period.
-Its security interest now continues perfected for as long as the filing is good.
+4. Continuous Perfection.
+The following example illustrates the operation of subsection (c): Example 1: Debtor, an importer, creates a security interest in goods that it imports and the documents of title

 If the successive stages of Bank's security interest succeed each other without an intervening gap, the security interest is "perfected continuously," and the date of perfection is when the security interest first became perfected (i.e., when Bank received possession of the tangible bill of lading).
-If, however, there is a gap between stagesfor example, if Bank does not file until after the expiration of the 20-day period specified in Section 9-312(f) and leaves the collateral in the debtor's possessionthen, the chain being broken, the perfection is no longer continuous.
+If, however, there is a gap between stages--for example, if Bank does not file until after the expiration of the 20-day period specified in Section 9-312(f) and leaves the collateral in the debtor's possession-then, the chain being broken, the perfection is no longer continuous.
 The date of perfection would now be the date of filing (after expiration of the 20-day period).
 Bank's security interest would be vulnerable to any interests arising during the gap period which under Section 9-317 take priority over an unperfected security interest.

-20 SECTION 9-310.
-WHEN FILING REQUIRED TO PERFECT SECURITY INTEREST OR 21 AGRICULTURAL LIEN; SECURITY INTERESTS AND AGRICULTURAL LIENS TO 22 WHICH FILING PROVISIONS DO NOT APPLY.
-23 24 (b) [Exceptions: filing not necessary.]
-The filing of a financing statement is not necessary to 25 perfect a security interest: 26 (1) that is perfected under Section 9-308(d), (e), (f), or (g); 27 (2) that is perfected under Section 9-309 when it attaches; 28 (3) in property subject to a statute, regulation, or treaty described in Section 9-311(a); 29 (4) in goods in possession of a bailee which is perfected under Section 9-312(d)(1) or (2); 30 (5) in certificated securities, documents, goods, or instruments which is perfected without 31 filing, control, or possession under Section 9-312(e), (f), or (g);
+SECTION 9-310.
+WHEN FILING REQUIRED TO PERFECT SECURITY INTEREST OR AGRICULTURAL LIEN; SECURITY INTERESTS AND AGRICULTURAL LIENS TO WHICH FILING PROVISIONS DO NOT APPLY.

+- 33 (b) [Exceptions: filing not necessary.]
+The filing of a financing statement is not necessary to perfect a security interest: - 35 (1) that is perfected under Section 9-308(d), (e), (f), or (g);